 About the Sanctuary

-Chimpanzee Sanctuary Northwest (CSNW) is located on a 26-acre farm in the Cascade mountains, 90 miles east of Seattle.
+Chimpanzee Sanctuary Northwest (CSNW) is located on 68 acres of farm and forested land in the Cascade mountains, 90 miles east of Seattle.
 CSNW is one of only a handful of sanctuaries in the country that cares for chimpanzees.

 Now the Cle Elum Seven chimpanzees enjoy a rich social life in an exciting indoor and outdoor environment where they have choices to make every day.
 Each day brings new adventures, and we chronicle their transformations and experiences on our blog.